 The general categories of drugs used in the treatment of UC2

 - Aminosalicylates or 5-ASA (e.g. mesalazine) that reduce gut inflammation

 - Steroids (e.g. prednisolone) that reduce gut inflammation

-- Immunomodulators (e.g. azathioprine or 6-mercaptopurine methotrexate) that dampen the body’s immune responses that contribute to inflammation in the gut
+- Immunomodulators (e.g. azathioprine or 6-mercaptopurine or cyclosporine) that dampen the body’s immune responses that contribute to inflammation in the gut

 Surgery may be necessary to relieve symptoms when people do not respond to medications or if complications occur.
 Partial or total removal of specific sections of the colon or rectum may be necessary.2

 Diet and Nutrition

 Proper nutrition is also a part of managing both UC and CD, and it is important that patients follow a nutritious diet and avoid foods that may worsen their symptoms.2